 ATCOM Outsourcing Listed by qilin Ransomware Group

-On June 18, 2026, the qilin ransomware group added ATCOM Outsourcing to its public leak site, confirming that internal files had been exfiltrated from the business process outsourcing company.
+On June 18, 2026, the qilin ransomware group added ATCOM Outsourcing to its public leak site, claiming that internal files had been exfiltrated from the business process outsourcing company.

 Public reporting indicates the incident is a classic ransomware attack in which the threat actors gained access, encrypted systems, and stole data before demanding payment.
 The qilin leak site now hosts samples of the stolen material, although the exact volume and full list of exposed records remain undisclosed.
 No confirmed victim count has been published, and the company has not issued a detailed public statement on the scope of the breach.
 Available reporting describes the exposed information as internal files, which in similar incidents often include employee records, client contracts, financial spreadsheets, and operational databases.